ZareefJafar/Dynamic-Report-Scheduler/README.md

 Features:
 * Extracts unique specifications for report generation tasks from a centralized SQLite3 table.
 * Dynamically creates and schedules jobs based on extracted specifications.
+* Generate reports and send them via email.
+* Uploloading reports to SFTP servers.
 * Optional AES-256 based encrypt and decrypt for some sensitive credentials.
 * Can pool data from an unlimited number of database servers.

 Upcoming features:
 * Add options for Microsoft SQL Server for report data storage (PostgreSQL and MySQL are currently implemented and tested).
-* Enable uploading and downloading reports from FTP and SFTP servers.
-* Support for monthly, yearly, weekly, and custom intervals for enhanced task management.
+* Instructions for monthly, yearly, weekly, and more custom intervals.